-Kaolin, a mineral additive, AKA China clay, is nearly white in color and is considered as one of the most used mineral additive or filler or pigment depending upon the usage.
+Kaolin, a mineral additive, AKA China clay, is nearly white in color and is considered as one of the most used mineral additives or filler or pigment depending upon the usage.
 Its fine particle size and pure coloring distinguish it from other industrial clays.
 Its ability to disperse in water makes it an ideal pigment and a recommended mineral additive.

 The primary constituent in kaolin is the mineral kaolinite, a hydrous aluminum silicate formed by the decomposition of minerals such as feldspar.
-Kaolinite has a low shrink-swell capacity and a low cation-exchange capacity (1–15 meq/100 g) and its chemical name is: Al2Si2O5(OH)4.
+Kaolinite has a low shrink-swell capacity and a low cation-exchange capacity (1–15 meq/100 g) and its chemical name is: Al2Si2O5(OH)4

 Kaolin: Origin of the white additive

 The name kaolin derives from the Chinese and means high ridge.
 High ridge is a reference to the hill in south-eastern China where the clay was originally discovered and used.
 In the 7th and 8th centuries, the Chinese were the first to use kaolin as a mineral additive to make porcelain.
 It was not until centuries later that other areas of the world could duplicate the process.

 The white color of this mineral additive can either be naturally occurring or can result after processing which removes minerals and other color-bearing compounds.
 The small particle size of the mineral additive contributes to its white color by scattering light.